owntone/owntone-server/README.md

 2. Delete the file again - forked-daapd will have read it.
 3. forked-daapd will log in and add all music in your Spotify playlists to its database.
 Wait until completed (follow progress in the log file).
-4. In a browser, go to http://forked-daapd.local:3689/oauth and click the link to authorize forked-daapd with Spotify.
+4. In a browser, go to [http://forked-daapd.local:3689/oauth](http://forked-daapd.local:3689/oauth) (the default credentials are "admin"/"unused") and click the link to authorize forked-daapd with Spotify.

 Spotify will automatically notify forked-daapd about playlist updates, so you should not need to restart forked-daapd to syncronize with Spotify.
 However,